pytest-dev/pytest-repeat/README.rst

 Repeating a test
 ----------------

-Use the `--count` command line option to specify how many times you want your test, or tests, to be run::
+Use the :code:`--count` command line option to specify how many times you want your test, or tests, to be run::

   py.test --count=10 test_file.py

-Each test collected by py.test will be run `count` times.
+Each test collected by py.test will be run :code:`count` times.

 Resources
 ---------